hghcomphys/pantea/README.rst

 .. image:: https://github.com/hghcomphys/jaxip/raw/main/docs/images/flowchart.drawio.png
     :alt: workflow
     :class: with-shadow
-    :name: An illustration of ML-potential workflow for the training and prediction.
+    :name: An illustration of ML-potential workflow in training and prediction modes.

 Ab initio methods provide accurate predictions of the electronic structure and energy of molecules, but they are computationally expensive and limited to small systems.